About Us

 Overview

-Sigsbee Charter School (SCS) is located on Naval Air Station Key West (NASKW) and serves children in Kindergarten through Eighth Grade.
-This non-profit organization captivates students through a marine-science, environmental education program that capitalizes on the local marine sanctuary.
+Sigsbee Charter School (SCS) is located at Naval Air Station Key West (NASKW) and serves kindergarten through eighth grade children.
+This non-profit organization captivates students through a marine science environmental education program capitalizing on the local marine sanctuary.
 The curriculum offers integrated studies that engage students with the environment through local field trips and inquiry projects.
-Our science program is rooted in backward curriculum design.
 Our literacy program follows the Science of Reading.
 Math instruction is crafted around the Mathematical Practices.
-Students participate in exploratory cultural arts programs on a daily basis, including performing arts, visual art, technology, media, health and physical education.
+Students participate daily in exploratory cultural arts programs, including performing arts, visual art, technology, media, health, and physical education.

 Our Mission